Theoretical study of the ECRIPAC accelerator concept: ECRIPAC parameter analysis

 \section{ECRIPAC parameter analysis}

 This section investigates the set of admissible physical parameter values for a stable ECRIPAC acceleration process.
 For convenience, the parameters are split into two groups: one for the applied external fields and one for the plasma.
 The former includes the characteristics of the pulsed and PLEIADE fields, as well as the HF heating frequency.
-The latter focuses on the plasma density, dimensions, ion (\textit{A/Z} ratio) and the electron energy. \\ The influence of each parameter has been analyzed through a stability map (Fig.~\ref{fig:ext_fields} for the external fields parameters and Fig.~\ref{fig:plasma_par} for the plasma parameters), in order to find the minimum cavity length ($l_{PL}$) required for a stable acceleration, with $0.1 \leq l_{PL} \leq 5$ m.
+The latter focuses on the plasma density, dimensions, ion population (\textit{A/Z} ratio) and electron energy. \\ The influence of each parameter has been analyzed through a stability map (Fig.~\ref{fig:ext_fields} for the external fields parameters and Fig.~\ref{fig:plasma_par} for the plasma parameters), in order to find the minimum cavity length ($l_{PL}$) required for a stable acceleration, with $0.1 \leq l_{PL} \leq 5$ m.
 The latter is represented on the plots with a color bar in logarithmic scale.
-In each map, the first y-axis (left side of each plot in blue) corresponds to the ratio between the normalized electron energy at the end of the plasma compression phase ($\gamma_{c}$) and its limiting value $\gamma_{min}$ (Eq.~\ref{eq:ecripac_gamma_min}), with $1<\gamma_{c}/\gamma_{min} < 1.5$.
+In each map, the first y-axis (left side of each plot in blue) corresponds to the ratio between the normalized electron energy at the end of the plasma compression phase ($\gamma_{PC}$) and its limiting value $\gamma_{min}$ (Eq.~\ref{eq:ecripac_gamma_min}), with $1<\gamma_{PC}/\gamma_{min} < 1.5$.
 The second y-axis (right side of each plot in red) is the time required to complete the GA phase ($t_{GA}$).
+To evaluate $t_{GA}$, the necessary magnetic field at the end of the GA phase ($B_{GA}$) must be first estimated by combining Eqs.~\ref{eq:gyrac_autoresonance}, \ref{eq:ecripac_compression_gamma} and \ref{eq:ecripac_gamma_min} for the corresponding value of $\gamma_{PC}/\gamma_{min}$.
+Afterward, $t_{GA}$ can be obtained by inverting the equation for the time evolution of the magnetic field (in our study the following time evolution has been considered $B(t)=B_{max}\left[1-\frac{B_{max}-B_0}{B_{max}}\sin{\left(\omega_{pul}t+\frac{\pi}{2}\right)}\right]$, with $\omega_{pul}$ being the angular frequency of the pulsed coil).
 The first x-axis (bottom side of each plot in black) indicates the final magnetic field at the end of the PLEIADE section $B_{fin}$, with $4.5\leq B_{fin}\leq 5$ T. Finally, the second x-axis (top side of each plot in green) corresponds to the final values of the ion kinetic energy per nucleon $W_i/A$.
-The nominal values of the accelerator parameters when they are not varied are $B_{max}=5$ T, $t_{pul}=1$ ms, $f_{HF}=2.45$ GHz, A/Z = 2, $n_e=10 \% \; n_{cr}$ and $r_{ec,st}=2$ cm.
-The ion energy in all stability maps has been evaluated using Eq.~\ref{eq:ecripac-ion_energy_simple} (considering $\gamma_{c}>>1$), which implies a negligible electron energy variation and a much lower number of ions accelerated compared to the number of electrons.
+The nominal values of the accelerator parameters when they are not varied are $B_{max}=5$ T, $t_{pul}=50\; \mu$s, $f_{HF}=2.45$ GHz, A/Z = 2, $n_e=10 \% \; n_{cr}$ and $r_{ec,0}=2$ cm.
+The ion energy in all stability maps has been evaluated using Eq.~\ref{eq:ecripac-ion_energy_simple} (considering $\gamma_{PC}>>1$), which implies a negligible electron energy variation and a much lower number of ions accelerated compared to the number of electrons.
 In Fig.~\ref{fig:ext_fields}c, it can be observed that the upper part of the stability map for the case $f_{HF}=7$ GHz does not exist.
-Such a behavior is a consequence of the total rise time for the pulsed field $t_{pul}$, chosen to be fixed to 50 $\mu$s in the present study.
+Such a behavior is a consequence of the total rise time for the pulsed field $t_{pul}=t_{GA}+t_{PC}=const.$ (with $t_{GA}$ evaluated as explained above), considered constant in each study.
 Indeed, in the case of Fig.~\ref{fig:ext_fields}c, the time required by the GA phase $t_{GA}$ grows to a value larger than $t_{pul}$, and hence it is impossible to build an accelerator with such a design.